 The higher similarity of the related substance to the target substance is required in the evaluation of the general toxicity than in the evaluation of the genotoxicity.
 Even if a flavoring substance belongs to the same related substance group as the target substance belongs to (Appendix 2), the favoring substance cannot always be an appropriate related substance.
 Not only the prediction of metabolites, but the toxicological relevance is an important point in considering whether it is an appropriate related substance for the NOAEL.
-For example, in a case where the target substance and the related substance needs to be identified through the consideration of further points, including whether the metabolite is a causative substance for toxicity of the target substance, or whether the metabolite is a detoxified substance.
+For example, in a case where the target substance and the related substance are considered to undergo metabolism to the same metabolite, an appropriate related substance for toxicity of the target substance, or whether the metabolite is a detoxified substance.
 In addition, since the NOAEL is a quantitative value that needs to consider difference in species, the quantitative analysis on kinetics, such as absorption and distribution of the target substance and the related substance, should be considered in the judgment.